Large Language Models Are Human-Like Internally: Related work

 \subsection{Poorer fit of larger LMs' surprisal to human reading behavior}

-Before the advent of LLMs, models such as incremental parsers~\cite{Levy2008Expectation-basedComprehension}, N-gram LMs~\cite{Smith2013-ap}, RNN-based LMs~\cite{frank2011insensitivity,Aurnhammer2019-fu}, Transformer-based LMs~\cite{Merkx2020ComparingData}, and syntactic LMs~\cite{Hale2018FindingSearch,Yoshida2021-rc,Oh2021-ln,Oh2022-ss} were extensively analyzed in cognitive modeling.
-In the days of much smaller LMs than modern LLMs, LM-scaling generally improved their ability to simulate human sentence processing data~\cite{frank2011insensitivity,Goodkind2018PredictiveQuality,Wilcox2020OnBehavior,Wilcox2023-bb}.
+In the days of much smaller LMs/parsers than modern LLMs (\citealt{hale-2001-probabilistic,Levy2008Expectation-basedComprehension,Smith2013-ap,frank2011insensitivity,Aurnhammer2019-fu,Merkx2020ComparingData}; \textit{inter alia.}), model-scaling generally improved their ability to simulate human sentence processing data~\cite{frank2011insensitivity,Goodkind2018PredictiveQuality,Wilcox2020OnBehavior,Wilcox2023-bb}.
 However, recent studies have questioned the generality of this scaling effect.
 The reversed trend was first found in typologically distant languages~\cite{kuribayashi-etal-2021-lower}, and even within English, further scaling up LMs have shown weaker alignment with human reading behavior~\cite{kuribayashi-etal-2022-context,Shain2022-qv,Oh2023-zw}.
 This \textit{bigger is not always better} phenomenon has become a key focus of LM-based cognitive modeling~\cite{Wilcox2024-qx}, with researchers investigating why LLMs appear cognitively implausible~\cite{kuribayashi-etal-2022-context,Oh2023-hj,Oh2023-zw,Oh2024-cc,nair2023words,kuribayashi-etal-2024-psychometric}.
-This study contributes to this discussion from a different perspective: We show the cognitively plausible properties of LLMs rather than solely identifying their limitations.

-In addition, recent studies have typically reported \textit{behavior–neurophysiology gap} in LM-scaling effects~\cite{michaelov2024revenge,aw2024instructiontuning}; smaller LMs simulate reading behavior better~\cite{Oh2023-zw}, while larger LMs simulate neurophysiological data better~\cite{Schrimpf2020-qa,michaelov2024revenge,Hosseini2024-jf}.
+In addition, from a more interdisciplinary view, mixed results are reported regarding such scaling effects.
+For example, smaller LMs simulate reading behavior better~\cite{Oh2023-zw}, while larger LMs simulate neurophysiological data better~\cite{Schrimpf2020-qa,michaelov2024revenge,Hosseini2024-jf}.
 Opposite effect of instruction-tuning was also observed between brain data and behavioral data~\cite{aw2024instructiontuning,kuribayashi-etal-2024-psychometric}.
-We begin by offering a perspective to address this gap, showing that the internal layers of larger LMs are more effective at modeling both behavioral and neurophysiological data.
+We offer a perspective to address these negative scaling effects and behavior–neurophysiology gap, showing that the internal layers of larger LMs are more effective at modeling both behavioral and neurophysiological data.